 - Soon / Later – Future

 As an adverb, ya is usually placed before the conjugated verb.
-Although these are the general meanings of ‘ya’ in Spanish, in the following sections, I’ll teach you these different uses of this word in more depth.
+In the following sections, I’ll teach you these different uses of this word in more depth.

 In Spanish, ya has two opposites: ‘todavía’ and ‘todavía no’.
-Using one or the other depends on whether the sentence using ‘ya’ is positive or negative.
-So, for sentences using the negative form ya no the opposite will be ‘todavía‘ while the opposite for the positive form ya will be ‘todavía no’.
+Using one or the other depends on whether the sentence using ya is positive or negative.
+So, for sentences using the negative form ya no the opposite will be todavía, whereas the opposite for the positive form ya will be todavía no.

-Take Note: Even though in English you might use ‘ya’ as an informal way to say ‘you’ (for example, love ya), in Spanish, ‘ya’ doesn’t have that meaning or use.
+Take Note: Even though in English you might use ‘ya’ as an informal way to say ‘you’ (for example, love ya), ya in Spanish doesn’t have this application.

 Different Ways to Use ‘Ya’ in Spanish

-There are 5 main ways to use ‘ya’ in Spanish:
+There are 5 main ways to use ya:

 - Expressing that an action is finished